-Any time our systems administrators flag your account for excessive resource usage, we try to provide the option to either reduce your resource usage, or upgrade your account to a VPS or Dedicated platform.
+Any time our systems administrators flag your account for excessive resource usage, we try to provide the option to either reduce your website CPU usage, or upgrade your account to a VPS or Dedicated platform.
 This guide will explain what is excessive resource consumption, what causes it, and how to resolve issues.

-In the previous article we talked about CPU and memory usage and you may be wondering why is my website CPU usage so high?
-Now that you have a basic understanding of server resources, we going to cover common reasons accounts will use resources excessively.
+In the previous article, we talked about CPU and memory usage and you may be wondering why is my website CPU usage so high?
+Now that you have a basic understanding of server resources, we’re going to cover common reasons a website is causing high CPU usage.

-WordPress and MySQL high CPU usage issues are often caused by long running MySQL queries (asking the database for too much information) or excessive amounts of querying (asking the database for more information repetitively) it can cause your website to load slowly or even crash.
+WordPress and MySQL high CPU usage issues are often caused by long running MySQL queries (asking the database for too much information) or excessive amounts of querying (asking the database for more information repetitively) which can cause your website to load slowly or even crash.
 This typically means mysqld is using too much memory.

 Cron Jobs are basic task schedulers.
 This allows you to schedule a script to run in specific increments like every minute, every hour, or every day.
 Cron jobs that aren’t configured properly or ran too often can cause high server loads which can affect how your site loads.

 High traffic isn’t a bad thing.
 This means your website is getting a lot of visitors, and with the right marketing you can leverage that traffic into increased sales or whatever your chief objective may be.
 A great way to look at this is using a basic fish analogy:

-The same applies for web sites.
-You have simply outgrown your current hosting plan and it may be time to upgrade to a different plan that better suits the needs of your website.
+The same applies for websites.
+You may have simply outgrown your current hosting plan, and it might be time to upgrade to a different plan that better suits the needs of your CPU-demanding websites.
 Please read our article for more information on upgrading your account.

 Over-crawling your site can mean different things.
 Google and other search engines can be crawling too many pages of your website, especially ones that you do not want the public to see.
 Also, over crawling can mean they are making too many requests to the server.
 To resolve this please review our article on setting a crawl delay in Google Webmaster Tools or how to stop search engines from crawling my site.

-Any site has the potential to be resource intensive, but some software has a greater potential to use more system resources than others.
+Any site has the potential for high resource consumption, but some software has a greater potential to use more system resources than others.
 Software we commonly see associated with high resource usage are listed below: